In this section

 We have been working with the UK government and the pharmaceutical industry over the last year to maintain the supply of medicines and drugs for people in the event of a no deal.

 In Wales, we are taking extra steps to prepare for any disruption to medicines and to maintain supplies of other medical consumables and devices.
-This will mean that clinicians should not write longer NHS prescriptions and people should not stockpile medicines at home as this could cause disruptions to supply.
+Clinicians should not write longer NHS prescriptions and people should not stockpile medicines at home as this could cause disruptions to supply.

 People should keep doing what they’ve always done.
-That means only ordering prescriptions when they are needed, get it dispensed in the usual way and keep taking it in the way it was prescribed.
+That means only ordering prescriptions when they are needed, get it dispensed in the usual way and continuing to take it in the way it was prescribed.

 If you have any concerns about your medicines or your regular prescription, you should talk to your local pharmacist in the first instance.